 Visitors enjoy the sauna and swim in the sea at their own risk; there is no lifeguard or staff on-site.

 The sauna is open around the clock and free for everyone to use.

 NOTE: The big sauna is closed for winter.
 However, the small sauna is open during winter too.

-Sompasauna is located in the southern tip of the former port now known as Kalasatama dstrict, 20 minutes walk from the Kalasatama metro station.
+Sompasauna is located on the southern tip of the Kalasatama district in Helsinki, a 20 minutes walk from the Kalasatama metro station.

 Here you can find a map and contact information for Sompasauna.